Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Experiments

-To show the effectiveness of the transformation consistent regularization scheme, we conduct ablation analysis of our method on the dermoscopy image dataset.
-We compare our method with the most common perturbations regularization, \ie, Gaussian noise and network dropout.
-Table~\ref{tab:sec2} shows the experimental results, where "Ours-A" refers to semi-supervised learning with Gaussian noise and dropout regularization, "Ours-B" denotes to semi-supervised learning with transformation consistent regularization, and "Ours" refers to the experiment with all of these regularizations.
-Note that all experiments are conducted on the same training data with 50 labels with 1950 unlabeled data.
-As shown in Table~\ref{tab:sec2}, both kinds of regularizations independently contribute to the performance gains of semi-supervised learning.
-The result improvement with transformation consistent regularization is very competitive, compared with the performance increment with Gaussian noise and dropout regularizations.
-We also observe that these two regularizations are complementary.
-When the two kinds of regularizations are employed, the performance can be further enhanced.
+To show the effectiveness of our proposed transformation-consistent method, we conducted an ablation analysis of our method on the dermoscopy image dataset, as the results are shown in Table~\ref{tab:abla}.
+The experiments were performed with randomly-selected 50 labeled data and 1950 unlabeled data, and tested on the validation set.
+In the ``Supervised'' setting, we trained the network with only 50 labeled data. ``TCSM-ND'' refers to semi-supervised learning with Gaussian noise and dropout regularization. ``TCSM-R'' refers to semi-supervised learning with transformation-consistent regularization (only rotation), and ``TCSM'' refers to the experiment with all of these regularizations.
+As shown in Table~\ref{tab:abla}, both kinds of regularizations independently contribute to the performance gains of semi-supervised learning.
+The resulting improvement with transformation-consistent regularization is very competitive, compared with the performance increment with Gaussian noise and dropout regularizations. \reviseagain{These two regularizations are complementary, so when they are employed together, the performance can be further enhanced.}